11. 11. 21

 When patients use a contactless method to pay, they can rest assured their data is fully encrypted.
 This protection makes it nearly impossible for a hacker to crack the code of a card, cutting down on the risk of fraud or theft.
 How secure is contactless payment technology?
 It complies with the Payment Card Industry (PCI) Data Security Standard, meaning the information is stored and sent in a way that reduces the chance of interference or theft.

 Because contactless payment is flexible, patients can choose one method that works best for them.
-While Text to Pay allows patients to set up a payment after receiving a text message, online payments and mobile payments let people pay for services from the comfort of their home or wherever they happen to be.
+While Text-to-Pay allows patients to set up a payment after receiving a text message, online payments and mobile payments let people pay for services from the comfort of their home or wherever they happen to be.

 If you’re wondering whether your practice should offer contactless payments as a new way to pay, you should consider the following advantages.